TITLE: Transportation Coordinator

-- Assists other department staff in the parking office as needed which may include but not limited to the sale of guest parking permits, adjusting parking citations including removing fines from the Banner system and performs collections related activities.
+- Assists other department staff in the parking office as needed which may include but is not limited to the sale of guest parking permits, adjusting parking citations including removing fines from the Banner system and performing collections-related activities.

-- May be required to drive bus shuttles on a backup basis, which may result in working occasional overtime and filling in on a last minute basis.
+- May be required to drive bus shuttles on a backup basis, which may result in working occasional overtime and filling in on a last minute notice.

 - Provides backup for the Operations Assistant/Parking Transportation Services in their absence.

 Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

 High school diploma or equivalent supplemented with two years of college level

 course work in the area of public administration, business administration, urban

 or transportation planning or related field.
 Related experience may substitute

 for the college level coursework on a year-for-year basis.

 Three years of parking and/or transportation experience, one of which must have been in a key administrative support role.